Inside The Lab

 The next step is a focused conversation to explore fit.
 We’ll discuss your leadership context, participant readiness, and whether The Leadership Capacity Lab™ aligns with your needs.

-The investment for The Leadership Capacity Lab™ is $1,599 per leader.
-This includes all individual coaching sessions, access to the private online cohort space, micro-learning collections, tools and resources, between-session support, and office hours.
-Cohorts are intentionally capped to protect depth, application, and quality of support.
-Pricing is structured to make leadership capacity support accessible at scale—without increasing senior leaders’ time or involvement.
+The investment for The Leadership Capacity Lab™ is $1,599 or $2,388 per leader, depending on the engagement selected.
+This includes all individual coaching sessions, access to the private online space, micro-learning collections, tools and resources, between-session support, and office hours.

 Participant selection is intentional.
-The Leadership Capacity Lab™ is designed for emerging and mid-level leaders who carry real responsibility and decision-making authority, and who are ready to engage in reflective, applied coaching.
+The Leadership Capacity Lab™ is designed for leaders in education and nonprofits who carry real responsibility and decision-making authority, and who are ready to engage in reflective, applied coaching.

 Organizations typically nominate leaders who: